DontBaguMe/IoGR/README.md

 - The first spirit in Babel Tower

 #### Other Features
+- Herbs stack upon acquisition, meaning no matter how many herbs you have, they will only take up one inventory space.
+When you attempt to use an herb, it'll tell you how many herbs you have in the stack.
 - The location of the glowing Gold Tile in Inca Ruins has been randomized, making the Wind Melody a requirement to progress to the end of that dungeon.
 - The differences between the puzzle rooms in Ishtar's Studio in Angel Village are also random and could differ from the vanilla game.
 - The order of the hieroglyphs in the Pyramid has been shuffled, making the Father's Journal a required item to face the Mummy Queen.
 (You can give the Father's Journal to the guide in the hieroglyph room of the Pyramid for safe keeping.)